Rokiis1/roadmap/levels_of_testing/acceptance_testing/acceptance_testing.md

 ![Types of acceptance testing](./assets/images/types_of_acceptance_testing.png)

-**User Acceptance Testing (UAT)** is performed by intended users, customers or their representatives to determine whether the system supports required business processes and user needs.
+**User Acceptance Testing (UAT)** is performed by intended users, customers or their representatives to determine whether the system supports required application processes and user needs.
 UAT uses realistic scenarios and agreed acceptance criteria to support a business acceptance decision.

 UAT is typically performed in a production-like environment using controlled, realistic test data so that users can evaluate the system under conditions that closely represent actual use.